-The President of the Council of Ministers, on a proposal by the Chairman of the Committee, may also invite to meetings, but without the right to vote, persons other than members of the Committee who are particularly competent on the matters to be considered.
+The Minister for Cultural Property and Activities, on a proposal by the Chairman of the Committee, may also invite to meetings, but without the right to vote, persons other than members of the Committee who are particularly competent in the matters to be considered.

-Art.
 194. The secretariat shall be provided by the Director of the Office of Literary, Scientific and Industrial Property established by the Office of the President of the Council of Ministers.

-Art.
-195. The members of the Committee shall receive attendance fees for each day of sitting, in accordance with the applicable regulations.
+195. The members of the Committee shall receive attendance fees for each day of sitting, in accordance with the applicable Regulations.

+PART VIII

-PART VIII GENERAL, TRANSITIONAL AND FINAL PROVISIONS
+GENERAL, TRANSITIONAL AND FINAL PROVISIONS

-Art.
 196. The place in which the exploitation rights referred to in Article 12 et seq. of this Law are first exercised, shall be deemed the place of first publication.